01 of 06

 05 of 06

-The next step in creating lilac simple syrup requires patience and it is all about obtaining a perfectly flavored syrup.
+The next step requires patience and it is all about obtaining a perfectly flavored syrup.

 Once you remove the pan from the stove, keep it covered and wait.
 As it cools and rests, the lilacs will add their sweet flavor to the syrup.
 The time it takes to steep will depend on the variety of lilacs used and how intense you want the flavor.
 Remember that this is a delicate flower and it will take quite a few hours to fully infuse.